momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 {{</hint>}}

 ### Prekeep (KZT only)
 KZT’s “Prestrafe boost” does not reset in the air.
 If you Prestrafe, jump, and Prestrafe as soon as you land you will keep the Prestrafe speed, hence the name Prekeep.
 For example, a player is running at 250 speed, starts Prestrafing to 265 (really just 250 + 15 Prestrafe speed) jumps, Airstrafes to 300 (285 + 15 Prestrafe speed) and lands.
-2 outcomes can occur.
+2 outcomes can occur:
 Outcome 1: The player does not immediately Prestrafe.
 Friction slows “normal speed” from 285 to 250.
 Prestrafe rule slows “Prestrafe boost” from +15 to +0.
 The player has a final speed of 250 right after landing, which gives the appearance of vanilla physics.
 Outcome 2: the player immediately Prestrafes upon landing.
 Friction slows “normal speed” from 285 to 250.
 Prestrafe rule does not activate and the +15 speed is kept.
 The player has a final speed of 265 right after landing and will continue to climb from there as the player Prestrafes.
 The player performed a Prekeep!

-### Comboing
-More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory for casual play but is a cornerstone skill built off the fundamentals and is required to be competitive.